JumioServices/PerformNetverify-Batch-Java/README.md

 Below are the parameters that can be customized.
 When parameter value is specified both in config file and the command line, the command line value takes precedence.

-Name|command-line arg|default
+Name|Command Line Arg|Default
 ---|---|---
 pathToImageFolder |yes	|nil
 serverUrl	|yes	|https://netverify.com/api/netverify/v2
-enabledFields	|no	|“idNumber,idFirstName,idLastName,idDob,idExpiry,idUsState,idPersonalNumber,idAddress,idFaceMatch"
+enabledFields	|no	|idNumber,idFirstName,idLastName,idDob,idExpiry,idUsState,idPersonalNumber,idAddress,idFaceMatch
-merchantReportingCriteria	|no	|“Jumio NV Test Tool” faceImageRequired |no  |true backImageRequired |no  |true frontSuffix |no |front
+merchantReportingCriteria	|no	|Jumio NV Test Tool faceImageRequired |no  |true backImageRequired |no  |true frontSuffix |no |front